Extension Logo

 • If dead and dying trees are not removed, they become a fire hazard around homes and buildings and contribute to increased fire risk.

-Managing spruce budworm in Minnesota's forests
+Managing spruce budworm in Minnesota forests

 The eastern spruce budworm (Choristoneura fumiferana) is a native forest insect of concern across Minnesota’s coniferous forests.
-Spruce budworm is responsible for defoliating and/or killing vast acreages of balsam fir and spruce annually in Minnesota.
+Spruce budworm is responsible for defoliating or killing vast acreages of balsam fir and spruce annually in Minnesota.

 Despite its name, balsam fir trees are most susceptible to budworm while spruces are moderately susceptible.
 Fortunately, these important conifer species can be protected through effective forest management.